 Which Tesla models qualify for the 2023 EV tax credit?

 With all the rules changing rapidly, it is not yet clear which Tesla models will qualify for the 2023 EV tax credit.
 But we know that based on MSRP alone, most Tesla models will be ineligible.

 The 2023 EV tax credit will only apply to electric cars that sell for less than $55,000 and light duty trucks, SUVs, or vans that sell for less than $80k.
 With a $45,000 starting price, base-level Tesla Model 3 sedans could be eligible.
 And with a $60k starting price, some Tesla Model Y SUVs may also be eligible.
 But neither the Model S nor Model X will qualify.

 Even EVs with a low enough sales price might not qualify for the new tax credit.
 Not only must they be assembled in the U.S., but a large percentage of their battery materials and components must either come from the U.S. or be sourced from a country with which the U.S. has a free trade agreement–according to Clean Technica.
 Neither Tesla nor the government has made it clear whether any of Tesla’s vehicles will meet this strict requirement.

 Do I qualify for an EV tax credit?

-The 2023 EV tax credit law specifies that only individuals making less than $75k a year ($112k for a head of household/$150k for a couple) are eligible for an EV tax credit.
+The 2023 EV tax credit law specifies that only individuals making less than $150k a year (or $225k for a head of household and $300k for a couple) are eligible for an EV tax credit.
 What’s more, you can only get one EV tax credit every three years.